 The following table presents all of the actions proposed for this West County Action Plan.
 Each action is cross-referenced to the Route(s) of Regional Significance to which it applies (see the key to the Routes at the bottom of each page), as well as to the applicable Action Plan Goal(s).
-The agencies responsible for taking each action are also identified;
+The agencies responsible for taking each action are also identified; reference to "Local Jurisdictions" is intended to indicate all of the cities as well as Contra Costa County.
+Note that Appendix A contains a table that cross-references the Routes of Regional Significance with the proposed actions that apply to each route.

-ACTIONS FOR WEST COUNTY ROUTES OF REGIONAL SIGNIFICANCE Action # Action Responsible Agency Applicable Goals Affected Routes 1 Work with local transit providers and regional funding agencies to identify funding for and provide bus-oriented improvements along local routes, and to improve headways and expand bus service along important corridors in West County.
-WCCTAC, Local jurisdictions, Transit providers A, I 1, 2, 3, 7, 8, 9, 11 2 Implement transit-oriented development in the designated Pedestrian- Bicycle-Transit (PBT) zones using design principles that support local bus services and pedestrian/bicycle access.
+Action # Action Responsible Agency Applicable Goals Affected Routes 1 Work with local transit providers and regional funding agencies to identify funding for and provide busoriented improvements and better bus stop amenities along local routes, and to improve headways and expand bus service along important corridors in West County.
+WCCTAC, Local jurisdictions, Transit providers A, I 1, 2, 3, 7, 8, 9, 11 2 Implement transit-oriented development in the designated Pedestrian-Bicycle-Transit (PBT) zones using design principles that support local bus services and pedestrian/bicycle access.
 Local jurisdictions, transit providers A 8, 11 3 Encourage development of plans, programs and projects that support transit-oriented development within all Priority Development Areas.
 Local jurisdictions, BART G All 4 Encourage development of new or expanded park-n-ride lots along freeway corridors and at major activity centers.
 WCCTAC, Caltrans, Local jurisdictions, Transit providers A, I 5, 6, 10 5 Partner with the Water Emergency Transportation Authority and MTC to plan and fund ferry service in West County.
-WCCTAC, Cities of Richmond and Hercules A 6 Participate in studies regarding passenger rail improvements in West County, such as expansion of service on the Capital Corridor or San Joaquin Corridor.
-WCCTAC, Local jurisdictions, Capitol Corridor JPA, San Joaquin JPA, BART A, B, J 7 Complete the West Contra Costa Transportation Investment Study, including evaluation of transit opportunities, roadway improvements, and other projects.
-WCCTAC, Local jurisdictions, Transit providers, MTC А, В All
+WCCTAC, Cities of Richmond and Hercules А 6 Participate in studies regarding passenger rail improvements in West County, such as expansion of service on the Capital Corridor or San Joaquin Corridor.
+WCCTAC, Local jurisdictions, Capitol Corridor JPA, San Joaquin JPA, BART A, B, J